A campus Northern Shrike. Photograph by Brad Snelling (2020).

 Welcome to A Catalog of Birds at the College of St. Scholastica: an ongoing, interdisciplinary project initiated by the CSS Library which focuses on bird species found on our Duluth campus.
-The heart of this project is a species list which was developed by faculty emerita Sr. Donna Schroeder from 1978 until 1996.
+The heart of this project is a species list which was developed by faculty emerita Sr. Donna Schroeder and her students from 1978 until 1996.
 With her permission, we have updated this list with species which have been found on campus since 2005, including birds seen on library-sponsored campus walks with local ornithologists Laura Erickson and Kim Eckert.
 Our current focus for this project is to develop a digital collection of photographs and sound recordings of birds as they are seen and heard on our campus.
 We also hope to highlight interdisciplinary work in science, art and music.

 Common Raven by T. White.
 Please do not use without permission.